tensai-labs/haiku/README.md

 - Seamless integration with Dojo projects.
 - AI triggered by contract events.
 - Results stored in torii offchain messages.
-- Simple configuration and prompt engineering through the haiku `config.toml` file.
+- Simple configuration and prompt engineering through `haiku.toml` file.

 # How It Works

-1. Emit custom haiku events from your smart contracts.
+1. Emit custom Haiku events from your smart contracts.
 2. The events triggers Haiku which vectorizes the event model.
-3. Haiku compares the vectorized model to other memories in the vector db using cosine similarity.
+3. Haiku compares the vectorized model to other memories in the Haiku vector db using cosine similarity.
 4. The event and the returned memories are put together to create a prompt which is sent to the LLM.
-5. The llm response is streamed back to torii leveraging offchain messages.
+5. The LLM response is streamed back to torii leveraging offchain messages.
 6. The result is vectorized and stored in the vector db as a new memory.

 <hr>